JonathanRiche/simpli.fi-cli/README.md

 This CLI tool allows you to interact with the Simpli.fi API, performing actions such as listing campaigns and creating new campaigns.

+This package relies onto the [Simpli.fi API Client](https://github.com/JonathanRiche/simpli.fi-api) package, which is a wrapper around the Simpli.fi API.
 ## Installation

 To install the CLI tool globally, run: